Cliffs of Moher, Ireland Travel Guide

 Take the opportunity to embrace the local culture and its history with a visit to Cliffs of Moher.

-History of Cliffs of Moher
+History of The Cliffs of Moher

-Unique features of Cliffs of Moher
+Unique Features of The Cliffs of Moher

 Located in West Clare Municipal District, Ireland